agalvezm/spatial-transcriptomics-tutorial/blog_post.md

-You might notice that total counts show some spatial structure and aren'€™t randomly distributed across the tissue.
+You might notice that total counts show some spatial structure and aren'â‚¬â„¢t randomly distributed across the tissue.
 In some cases, these patterns may align with known tissue morphology, hinting at potential biological relevance.
 This opens up the possibility that total counts may reflect meaningful differences, like local cell density or transcriptional activity.

 #### So... what should we do?